Rickenbacker: Pickups

-Rickenbacker manufactures three pickups for their current standard models: high-gain single-coil, Vintage Toaster™ single coil, and humbucking.
+Rickenbacker manufactures three pickups for their current standard models: high-gain single-coil, Vintage Toaster single coil, and humbucking.
 All three pickup designs share the same footprint, so they can retrofit into most current or vintage models.
 The tone varies from one style to the next, partially because of the types of magnets used but also due to the amount of wire wound around the pickup's bobbin.

 Most contemporary models come with single-coil high-gain pickups as standard equipment.
 Many post-British-Invasion players such as Peter Buck, Paul Weller, and Johnny Marr have used instruments with these pickups.
 Rickenbacker's HB1 humbucker/dual coil pickup has a similar tone to a Gibson mini-humbucker pickup, and comes standard on the Rickenbacker 650C and 4004 basses.
-Vintage reissue models, and some signature models, come with Toaster™ Top pickups, which resemble a classic two-slotted chrome toaster.
+Vintage reissue models, and some signature models, come with Toaster Top pickups, which resemble a classic two-slotted chrome toaster.
 Despite their slightly lower output, Toasters produce a brighter, cleaner sound, and are generally seen as key to obtaining the true British Invasion guitar tone, as they were original equipment of the era.

 In addition to the standard pickups, vintage reissue bass models are equipped with Horseshoe wrap-around style pickups, very similar to the pickups on the earliest Rickenbacker Frying Pan models.

-Copyright enforcement
+Trademark enforcement

-Rickenbacker are known for their proactive approach to preventing the sale of counterfeits of their instruments.
+Rickenbacker are known for their efforts to prevent the sale of counterfeits of their instruments.